 Cellular networks have transformed the way we’re able to connect with people and information.
 You can check facts, get directions, or speak to anyone in the world using the device in your pocket without needing any wires.
-Well, all of that’s true unless your iPhone isn’t connecting to a cellular network.
+Well, all of that’s true until your iPhone doesn’t connect to a cellular network.

-iPhones and cellular iPads, use cell networks to access the internet, make phone calls, or send text messages.
-If your iPhone cellular data isn’t working then you won’t be able to get online.
-If your iPhone cellular network isn’t available then you also won’t be able to make or receive phone calls and text messages.
-When that happens your iPhone might say Searching or No Service in the status bar.
+iPhones and cellular iPads use cell networks to access the internet, make phone calls, or send text messages.
+If your iPhone cellular data isn’t working, you won’t be able to get online.
+If your iPhone cellular network isn’t available, you also won’t be able to make or receive phone calls and text messages.
+When that happens, your iPhone might say Searching or No Service in the status bar.

 Either way, we’ve probably got the solution in this post.
 Read on to find out why your iPhone cellular data isn’t working and what you can do about it.

 Why Is Cellular Data Not Working on My iPhone?